The Best Canon Lens for Street Photography

 You get what you pay for, however, you can still get a very good deal and value for your money if you choose wisely and do your research.
 There are many cheap lenses that are suitable for Canon, mostly made in China.
 I personally try not to use them as I'm not confident regarding the build quality or customer support/repairs, so I have only included Canon or other known, well established brands that can fit on a Canon DSLR, please make sure you check whether the lens is suitable for your camera on the product page.

+In my opinion, all the lenses on this page are sensible choices for beginners so it is just about knowing what your needs are.
 So let’s get to the main lenses you should be aware of:

 My favourite prime canon lens for street photography: best value for money